Stillwater, Oklahoma: Points of interest

 The International Friendship Garden is located at the City of Stillwater Community Center and was built in 1997 by the Kameoka Landscape Gardeners Association to celebrate the tenth anniversary of the sister city relationship between Stillwater and Kameoka, Japan.
 The gardeners shipped 22 tons of materials, tools, and supplies to Stillwater from Japan.
 Over a two-week period, they constructed a traditional Japanese garden.
 They also built a small tea garden at OSU's Oklahoma Botanical Garden and Arboretum.
-The International Friendship Garden was dedicated Sunday, July 26, 1998, with a delegation from Kameoka in attendance.
+The International Friendship Garden was dedicated on Sunday, July 26, 1998, with a delegation from Kameoka in attendance.

 The Stillwater Public Library dedicated a bronze statue of Oklahoma historian and author Angie Debo on November 18, 2010.
 Created by local artist Phyllis Mantik, the statue depicts a young Debo sitting on a rock with several books by her side.
 Mantik chose to depict the historian as a young woman to illustrate that, at an early age, she chose the life of a scholar.
 To highlight Debo's importance to Oklahoma's Native American community, the base of the statue is surrounded by the seals of Oklahoma's 38 federally recognized Native American tribes.

+The first Sonic Drive-In location was opened in Stillwater in 1959 by Troy Smith of the Shawnee, Oklahoma-based Top Hat Drive-In.
+The restaurant, now remodled, is at 215 N Main St, and features the original sign as well as a statue of the first franchise manager, Gene Longworth.

 Payne County's Grandest Elm Tree is located in Stillwater.
 It has gained large attention from bystanders and neighbors of the attraction.

 The Stillwater Farmers' Market operates April through October on Wednesdays and Saturdays.

-The city's first craft brewery, Iron Monk Brewing Company, opened in 2014.
-The brewery opened its taproom in 2015.

-Stillwater is home to the Original Hideaway Pizza, Oklahoma's oldest pizzeria.

 The following Stillwater sites are listed on the National Register of Historic Places: